estherchung83/AgoraFinal/README.md

 # Agora Project Submission

-A videocalling application that allows users to videocall with friends, while being able to view a recipe/video.
+A videocalling application that allows users to videocall with friends to exercise.